-Beware of the traps when putting all your debt into one basket
+Beware of the traps when consolidating all the money you owe.

 Debt vultures, dodgy lenders and dishonest brokers are out to get their hands on your cash, your house, your whatever.
 They can smell blood, and the more you owe and the more desperate you are, the harder they will try to con you.